 Mapping customer journeys is high on the agendas of CMOs and other leaders driving digital transformation and customer experience initiatives across organizations today.
-Almost 89% compete mainly on customer experience (Gartner 2016, Customer Experience Primer).
+Almost 89% compete mainly on customer experience.

-With customer journeys being crucial to business strategies, companies still struggle to define these journeys and optimize them in their daily operations, as these figures show:
+While customer journeys are crucial to successful business strategies, companies still struggle to define these journeys and optimize them in their daily operations, as these figures show:

 Many organizations tend to focus on what happens when customers encounter the product or service itself, e.g. a vacation cruise or an insurance package.
 Yet they fail to define the whole scope of the journey.
 They don’t look at the big picture, the augmented view of the product.
 This might cover anything from the first ad customers see and how they engage on the website, to how sales reps communicate with them and the service and after-sales support they get.